Warrnambool: Aboriginal Australians

-Aboriginal Australians have been occupying the site of Warrnambool for at least the last 35,000 years.
+Aboriginal Australians are thought to have been occupying the site of Warrnambool for at least the last 35,000 years.
 The vicinity around the Merri River was inhabited by people known as the Merrigundidj, part of the larger Gunditjmara nation.
 They spoke a language called Bi:gwurrung, which was a dialect of the Dhauwurd Wurrung language.
 These people constructed large stone and timber weirs called yereroc across various waterways in the region in order to facilitate the trapping of eels.
 The area at the mouth of the Hopkins River was known as Moyjil.
 At the beginning of British colonisation of the region in 1841, there were approximately 400 Aboriginal people living around the coastal parts of the Merri River including a number of Koroitgundidj people residing in a village at what is now known as Tower Hill.
 There are several Maar placenames for locations in the area including: 'Kunang' referring to a waterhole on present-day Koroit Street which was a celebrated place for kangaroos to drink, 'Wirkneung' referring to the site of Warrnambool cemetery, 'Puurkar' referring to the Western Hill area of Warrnambool, and 'Peetoop' which is one of the names for the area meaning 'small sandpiper'.